buytenh/dvpn/README.md

 `systemctl enable dvpn && systemctl start dvpn`

 ## Usage
-` ./dvpn [-c <config.ini>]` - runs dvpn with configuration specified
+`dvpn [-c <config.ini>]` - runs dvpn with configuration specified

-`./dvpn [--show-key-id <key.pem>]` - shows SHA256 node fingerprint which is used in configuration files
+`dvpn [--show-key-id <key.pem>]` - shows SHA256 node fingerprint which is used in configuration files

+###### Tools
+`rtmon`, `topomon` and `hostmon` are tools provided with dvpn package for administrative purposes.
+They connect to the local dvpn instance, pull out a copy of its routing database, and dump it in a certain way, they also dump changes as they are recieved.

+- `./topomon [-c <config.ini>]` - dumps the bare contents of the LSAs and the diffs
+- `./rtmon [-c <config.ini>]` - takes a routing table centric view
+- `./hostmon [-c <config.ini>]` - takes the point of view of a dns server wanting to provise resolving service for the overlay network

 ## Configuration

 ### General

-Default configuration location `/etc/dvpn.ini`.
+`/etc/dvpn.ini` - default configuration location.

-Private key generation `certtool --generate-privkey --rsa --sec-param=high --outfile <filename.key>`.
+`certtool --generate-privkey --rsa --sec-param=high --outfile <filename.key>` - generates private key

 ### dvpn.ini
 `PrivateKey` - path to generated key file